Akatroj/clockify-parser/Readme.md

 ## Features
 * Parses Clockify reports in CSV and XLSX formats.
+* Fetches reports using Clockify API.
 * Calculates total work time per month.
-* Compares work time with expected work time (workhours.json, taken from https://www.kalendarzswiat.pl/wymiar_czasu_pracy/2024).
+* Compares work time with expected work time (workhours.json, taken from https://www.kalendarzswiat.pl/wymiar_czasu_pracy/2025).
 * Accounts for part-time schedules defined in a JSON file (partTime.json).
 * Recognizes paid leave periods specified in a JSON file (paidLeave.json).

-There are example json files provided in `/examples/` dir, so you can know figure out the structure.
+There are example json files provided in `/examples/` dir, so you can figure out the structure.

 Usage:
 ```